 For those on a smoky kick: T/ACO, 1175 Walnut St.

-Tequila tip: Happy hour plays out daily from 2 p.m. to 6 p.m., with $4 house margaritas and $2 street tacos.
-You can score the $2 taco deal all day Tuesday, as well.
+Tequila tip: Happy hour plays out daily from 2 p.m. to 6 p.m., plus all day and night on Sunday.
+Get $4.50 house margaritas and $2.50 street tacos.

 For the craft cocktail lovers: Centro Mexican Kitchen, 950 Pearl St.